OctopusDeploy/docs/docs/packaging-applications/build-servers/appveyor/index.md

 ## Configure the Build

 Once you've added a project with a repository, you need to configure the build.
-In the settings for your AppVeyor project, navigate to the **build** page and check the checkbox for the **Package Web Applications for Octopus deployment** option.
+In the settings for your AppVeyor project, navigate to the **build** page and check the check-box for the **Package Web Applications for Octopus deployment** option.

 AppVeyor will run `octo pack` after MSBuild has finished its `publish` command.
 Because AppVeyor is running the `publish` command, some of the files that [OctoPack](/docs/packaging-applications/create-packages/octopack/index.md) would normally include might not be included by default, this includes the `web.*.config` files.
 To ensure these files are included in the package make sure they are configured to `Copy to Output Directory` in Visual Studio.